ding-lab/discover.CPTAC3.b1/README.md

-Discover and analyze submitted reads for all samples for CPTAC3 batch 1.
+Discover and analyze submitted reads for all samples for CPTAC3 batch 1 and 2, with an emphasis on locating Adjacent Normal.

 NOTE: Warning: dat/C3N-01178/sample_from_case.C3N-01178.dat is empty

+#Nomenclature:

+Blood Derived Normal = N  (this is the principal normal used in batches 1,2) Primary Tumor        = T
+Solid Tissue Normal  = A  (this is a new code, A for Adjacent Normal)

 # Overview